shravanisdakve/CivicSaarthi/README.md

 - **Reduced-Motion Support**: Implemented CSS support for users with motion sensitivity.
 - **WCAG Contrast Pass**: Optimized badge and button colors to ensure 100% readable status indicators.
 - **Architecture Validation**: Added a secondary quality-check test suite to verify code structure and data integrity.
+- **Emergency Stability Pass**: Implemented an `index.html` loading skeleton for zero-wait initial paint and hardened `ErrorBoundary` logic to ensure resilient rendering of core features even if optional widgets fail.

 ## Language Accessibility
 CivicSaarthi includes a lightweight language toggle for **English, Hindi, and Marathi**.